On the jump of the cover time in random geometric graphs: Upper bound for non-fixed radius

-To generalize the inequality between any pair of strips we use the same idea as in Section~\ref{sec:upper_bound_cov_rgg_fixed_r} from Figure~\ref{fig:resistance_different_strips}: for any pair of strips, we find another vertex $z$ in the intersection of the strips that contain $x$ and $y$ and that intersect at some parallelepiped $\mathrm{T}$ that contains the vertex $z$ such that $\mathcal{R}(x\longleftrightarrow z)$ and $\mathcal{R}(y\longleftrightarrow z)$ are $O\left(\frac{\log n}{r^{2d}}\right)$ (such $z$ must exist, as there is a logarithmic amount of crossings of dense cubes in each strip), we apply again the triangle inequality and we are done.
+To generalize the inequality between any pair of strips we use the same idea as in Section~\ref{sec:upperboundfixedradius} from Figure~\ref{fig:resistance_different_strips}: for any pair of strips, we find another vertex $z$ in the intersection of the strips that contain $x$ and $y$ and that intersect at some parallelepiped $\mathrm{T}$ that contains the vertex $z$ such that $\mathcal{R}(x\longleftrightarrow z)$ and $\mathcal{R}(y\longleftrightarrow z)$ are $O\left(\frac{\log n}{r^{2d}}\right)$ (such $z$ must exist, as there is a logarithmic amount of crossings of dense cubes in each strip), we apply again the triangle inequality and we are done.

-To generalize to different slices, we proceed as in the last step of the proof of Theorem~\ref{thm:upperboundcov_fixed_r}, were we saw that we may go from one slice to another in a (fixed) maximum of steps.
-Subsequent applications of the triangle inequality are enough to obtain the desired result.
+To generalize to different slices, we proceed once more as in the last step of the proof of Theorem~\ref{thm:upperboundcov_fixed_r}, where we saw that we may go from one slice to another in at most a fixed amount of steps.
+Subsequent applications of the triangle inequality then immediately yield the desired result.

-We thus finished proving that a.a.s.\ the effective resistance between any two vertices that belong to dense cubes that belong to the giant component of dense cubes is $O\left(\frac{\log n}{r^{2d}}\right)$. \end{proof}
+We thus finished proving that a.a.s.\ the effective resistance between two vertices $x,y \in \cG_n$ that belong to dense cubes that form part of the giant component of dense cubes is $O\left(\frac{\log n}{r^{2d}}\right)$.

+To conclude, observe that the a.a.s.\ statement holds simultaneously for all $x,y$, as the number of edges with positive probability $p$ and with at least one endpoint inside a fixed parallelepiped is $O(r^{2d}\log^2 n)$ a.a.s.\ simultaneously for all parallelepipeds (it holds inside one fixed $T$ with probability $1-o(n^{-2})$). \end{proof}

 \begin{lemma} Let $r_0$ be a large enough constant, and let $r_0\leq r\leq (1-\eps)r_c $.
 Then

 \end{lemma}